U.S. firms eye Myanmar as sanctions suspended

 A spokesman for automaker Ford Asia told Reuters: "It's very encouraging to see the rapid and positive developments ...
 We are sure Ford will find opportunities to participate in this ongoing transformation."

-Hotel chains and airlines are also looking for a chance to move in -- earlier this year executives of Starwood Hotels & Resorts and Marriott International said they were interested in opening properties in the country.

-"The country won't be the same in five years as global competition to make investments and provide services heats up as a result of this U.S. policy decision," said Kevin Mitchell, chairman of the Business Travel Coalition.

 The International Monetary Fund has estimated Myanmar's gross domestic product at a little more than $50 billion.
-Neighboring Thailand, with a population of about 67 million, has a GDP of $348 billion.
+Neighbouring Thailand, with a population of about 67 million, has a GDP of $348 billion.

 SANCTIONS SUSPENDED, NOT LIFTED